ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    ![HPA](images/solution55-openshift-microservices/ocp-hpa.png)

-   If you edit in the changes make sure that the spec > scaleTargetRef > name matches the name of the deployment: `patient-health-frontend`.
+   If you edit in the changes make sure that the spec > scaleTargetRef > name matches the name of the deployment config: `patient-health-frontend`.
 You can just copy/paste in the entire section below:

    ```yaml
    apiVersion: autoscaling/v2beta1